RishikeshMagar/ManufacturingNet/docs/source/deep_learning_methods/CNN_Image.rst

 Methods
 =======

 - **get_predict(dataset_X=None)**: Uses the trained model to do predictions on a completely new data.
 A batch of datapoints can also be passed.
-The format must be same as input data (test data batch size, in_channels, depth, height, width).
+The format must be same as input data (test data batch size, in_channels, height, width).
+Images must be converted to matrix and image size must be same as training image size(**Input image size**).

 Example Usage